AckerlyXu/heima/articles/service-fabric/service-fabric-controlled-chaos.md

 ms.topic: article
 ms.tgt_pltfrm: NA
 ms.workload: NA
+origin.date: 08/09/2017
-ms.date: 05/11/2017
+ms.date: 09/11/2017
-ms.author: v-johch
+ms.author: v-yeche
 ---
 # Induce controlled Chaos in Service Fabric clusters
 Large-scale distributed systems like cloud infrastructures are inherently unreliable.
 Azure Service Fabric enables developers to write reliable distributed services on top of an unreliable infrastructure.
 To write robust distributed services on top of an unreliable infrastructure, developers need to be able to test the stability of their services while the underlying unreliable infrastructure is going through complicated state transitions due to faults.

-The [Fault Injection and Cluster Analysis Service](service-fabric-testability-overview.md) (also known as the Fault Analysis Service) gives developers the ability to induce faults to test their services.
-These targeted simulated faults, like [restarting a partition](https://docs.microsoft.com/en-us/powershell/module/servicefabric/start-servicefabricpartitionrestart?view=azureservicefabricps), can help exercise the most common state transitions.
+The [Fault Injection and Cluster Analysis Service](/service-fabric/service-fabric-testability-overview) (also known as the Fault Analysis Service) gives developers the ability to induce faults to test their services.
+These targeted simulated faults, like [restarting a partition](https://docs.microsoft.com/powershell/module/servicefabric/start-servicefabricpartitionrestart?view=azureservicefabricps), can help exercise the most common state transitions.
 However targeted simulated faults are biased by definition and thus may miss bugs that show up only in hard-to-predict, long and complicated sequence of state transitions.
 For an unbiased testing, you can use Chaos.

 Chaos simulates periodic, interleaved faults (both graceful and ungraceful) throughout the cluster over extended periods of time.
 Once you have configured Chaos with the rate and the kind of faults, you can start Chaos through C# or Powershell API to start generating faults in the cluster and in your services.
 You can configure Chaos to run for a specified time period (for example, for one hour), after which Chaos stops automatically, or you can call StopChaos API (C# or Powershell) to stop it at any time.